Table of Contents

 Finally, here are the early withdrawal options for a Roth IRA that’s at least five tax years old:

-- You can withdraw up to $10K for your purchase of your first home.
+- You can withdraw up to $10K for the purchase of your first home.

 - A Qualified Reservist Distribution during at least 179 days of active duty.